Legit-Labs/legitify/docs/github/repository/token_default_permissions_is_read_write.md

 ---
 layout: default
-title: Default Workflow Token Permission Is Not Read Only
+title: Default Workflow Token Permission Should Be Set To Read Only
 parent: Repository Policies
 grand_parent: GitHub Policies
 ---

-## Default Workflow Token Permission Is Not Read Only
+## Default Workflow Token Permission Should Be Set To Read Only
 policy name: token_default_permissions_is_read_write

 severity: MEDIUM

 ### Description
-Your default GitHub Action workflow token permission is set to read-write.
+The default GitHub Action workflow token permission is set to read-write.
 When creating workflow tokens, it is highly recommended to follow the Principle of Least Privilege and force workflow authors to specify explicitly which permissions they need.

 ### Threat Example(s)
 In case of token compromise (due to a vulnerability or malicious third-party GitHub actions), an attacker can use this token to sabotage various assets in your CI/CD pipeline, such as packages, pull-requests, deployments, and more.